Student Case Histories

 (Most recent case histories from 2015/2016 at the top)

 Tara joined MPW from Hurstpierpoint College with AS level grades of CCCC.
-After one year at MPW she achieved A*A*A in Chemistry, Maths and Biology.
-Tara is now taking a gap year while she applies to read Medicine.
+After one year at MPW she achieved A*A*A in Chemistry, Maths and Biology and won a place to read Medicine at University College London.
 Tara says:

 I moved schools after I did not do well in my AS levels; I had underperformed and felt that my current school was not quite right for me.
 The teachers have been amazing and have all gone over and above everything I needed.
 In addition, the Director of Studies system is incredible and having that support was so helpful.
 I liked that I could arrange a DOS meeting when I liked and that it was in my control rather than being told what to do.
 Coming to MPW is the best decision I ever made, I’m just so glad I came here.
 I would never have got these grades without the support of MPW and my fantastic teachers.